procodrr/21-days-of-problem-solving-with-js/Day-4a_understanding-decimal-number-system/questions.md

    * Input: `N = 5.75`
    * Output: `Whole = 5, Fraction = 0.75`
-   * ✨ *Use mathematical logic to separate the integer and fractional portions without using built-in functions.*
+   * ✨ *Use mathematical logic to separate the integer and fractional portions without using built-in functions.
+Don't use `Math.trunc()` method.*

 ---